pawanm07/StockPricePrediction_LSTM/README.md

 # Stock Price Prediction using LSTM

 This project focuses on predicting stock prices and converting the predictions into Indian Rupees (INR) using a predefined conversion rate.
-The model utilizes Long Short-Term Memory (LSTM) neural networks to predict future stock prices based on historical data.
+The model utilizes Long Short-Term Memory  neural networks to predict future stock prices based on historical data.
 Additionally, interactive visualizations are created using Plotly to help visualize the predictions.

 ## Table of Contents
 - Overview